 Video Compressor

 Reduce the byte size of a video file in the browser.
+Drop your input and pick a compression level - higher levels trade quality for byte savings.

-Pick one of three compression levels - Smaller file, Balanced, or Higher quality - before choosing your video.
-The output keeps the same file type as your input, just smaller, with the filename suffixed "-compressed".
+- The output keeps the same file type as your input, just smaller, downloaded with a "-compressed" suffix.

-Compression always re-encodes the video, so there is some quality loss even at the Higher-quality setting, and there is no control for an exact target file size or bitrate - only the three fixed levels.
 If you only need to cut a clip or drop the audio track with no quality loss at all, use the trim or strip-audio tools instead.
+For format conversion, see the related-tools section.

 Frequently Asked Questions